How To Buy A Grill or BBQ

 Here I will tell you how I use my Charcoal and my Propane gas grill and maybe it will help you find your ideal and perfect grill.
 Although I believe after grilling for many years that the perfect grill does not exist.

-I have a Barrel charcoal grill that I bought in 2006 and still use for mainly slow and low cooking of pulled pork.
-I also use it for indirect grilling of chicken, turkey, pork chops, and many other dishes.
-Every year I clean it very well and use some black heat-resistant paint to paint it again.
-It still looks great after all these years.
+I have a Barrel charcoal grill that I bought in 2006 and still use for the indirect grilling of chicken, turkey, pork chops, and many other dishes.

-Those two grills have cost me around 275 dollars and have served me for many years now.
-I can basically cook anything I like on either one of them.
-The only thing I am planning of adding to my barrel grill is a side firebox so I can use the full size of the grill and not just the half I am using now because of the indirect method I use.
+The only thing I am planning to add to my barrel grill is a side firebox so I can use the full size of the grill and not just the half I am using now because of the indirect method I use.

 I hope that my story on this how-to-buy a grill article will help you find the grill you need and the one that will fit your needs and your family size.